 Michelle Markwart Deveaux hates writing her bio, but she likes telling her story:

 I love the singing, and the teaching, and the turning singers and teachers into beasty-bosses.
 I built faithculturekiss studio for voice & acting, and The SpeakEasy Cooperative, because it was the best way to pay the bills, and my soul.
 I write a blog.
 I gig.
 I travel the nation using video conferencing and do workshops and MasterClasses that focus on singing stuff.
 I empower independent voice teachers to be in love with their businesses.

 I have too many books. bel canto was my gateway drug… leading to the bigger dangers of psycho-ping, super-belt, scream, voice science, and Jazz.
 My kids make me flip out in all the ways, good and ill.
 I’m the president of the California Capital Chapter of NATS, and have participated in the NATS Intern Program in Toronto.
 I’ll be a Master Teacher for that program in 2021.

-I’m a business strategist and coach, too.
+I’m a business strategist and coach.
 I learned how to do this by, well, doing it.
 A lot.
 Clients make more money, are happier with their Voice related businesses and have that secret of being a BeastyBoss™.

 Degrees?
 SURE!
 BA in Music from Patten University, MA in Worship, Theology, and the Arts from Fuller Theological Seminary.
 I cut formal education teeth at the University of Northern Colorado in Musical Theatre and Vocal Performance.

 My teachers include Pamela Hicks, Mary Saunders-Barton, Leslie Mannring, and Sheri Sanders.
-My mentors include all my clients.
+My mentors include all my students and clients.